Timing Special Requirements

 NON-INTERRUPTIBLE

-(warning) The total duration of a non-interruptible group may not exceed 24 hours due to scheduling concerns.
+• For all other (non-TSO) observations, the total duration of a non-interruptible group or sequence may not exceed 24 hours due to scheduling concerns (warning).

-(warning) An observation may not be included in multiple non-interruptible links.
+• An observation may not be included in multiple non-interruptible links (error).

-(warning) An observation included in a non-interruptible Group/Sequence link may not itself have a non-interruptible Group/Sequence special requirement.
+• An observation included in a non-interruptible Group/Sequence link may not itself have a non-interruptible Group/Sequence special requirement (error).

 EXCLUSIVE USE OF INSTRUMENT